Russian lawyer who met with Trump Jr.: I didn't have Clinton info they wanted

 Related: Trump Campaign Meeting Raises Question: Is Collusion Even a Crime?

-When she arrived at Trump Tower she was met by music publicist Rob Goldstone, who was involved in the Miss Universe pageant in Moscow in 2013.
+When Veselnitskaya arrived at Trump Tower for the meeting, which she described as banal, she was met by Goldstone, who had also been involved in the pageant.
 After entering a board room, she was introduced to Trump Jr.

 She described how Trump Jr. ran the meeting, which she said lasted 20-30 minutes.
 Two other men who she never met by name were also in the room.
-She said she only realized three days who they were after seeing their photos in the news.
-Those men were Jared Kushner and Paul Manafort.
+She said she only realized three days ago who they were after seeing their photos in the news.
+Those men were Jared Kushner, the president's son-in-law, and Paul Manafort, who at the time was running the Trump campaign.

 “I could recognize the young gentleman who was only present in the meeting for probably the first seven to 10 minutes, and then he stood up and left the room,” she said.
 “It was Mr. Jared Kushner.
 And he never came back, by the way.

-Note: CORRECTION (July 11, 2017, 10:45 a.m.): An earlier version of this article misstated the name of Veselnitskaya's client.
-It is Denis Katsyv, not Kadsyv.